sahansera/medline-pubmed-extractor/README.md

 # Medline Pubmed Extractor
-A simple console application that will go through a given Medline Pubmed dataset.
+A simple console application that will process a given Medline Pubmed dataset and generate TSV files with given columns.

 ## Introduction
 This .NET 5 console application will iterate through a given set of Medline Pubmed dataset from a given starting point.